TerrapinATL/linux-audio-moode-prep/Readme.md

 * **FLAC Cleanup & Validation:** Step-by-step guidance and command workflows for verifying file integrity, stripping unnecessary tags, standardizing metadata, and applying proper checksums.
 * **Audio Processing Workflows:** Efficient use of command-line utilities for audio management.
+* **Permission Check:** Automated checks and guidance to ensure your user has the correct read/write ownership and access to the library directory before executing mass batch operations.

 ## Prerequisites